rajdeepadak/rajdeepadak/README.md

 <p align="left">
 Welcome to my Github page !

-I am a Research Assistant at [FOSSEE](https://fossee.in/), IIT Bombay where I develop software to alleviate the effort of generating OpenFOAM cases.
-I am the primary author of [Venturial](https://github.com/FOSSEE/venturial).
-Venturial is intended to be a comprehensive GUI for OpenFOAM that provides a convenient and interactive workflow to address fluid-flow problems of varying complexity.
-Venturial has widgets built with bpy UI tools that implement algorithms of computational geometry (written in python) to emulate OpenFOAM's meshing utility.
-Venturial is envisioned to dovetail graphical solver customization by extending Blender's UI features with PyQt.
+I am a researcher at the [Robotics and Dynamical Systems Group](https://labs.engineering.asu.edu/rads/) at Arizona State university (ASU).
+I also mentor the [CFD-FOSSEE](https://cfd.fossee.in/home) GUI development team at IIT Bombay.
+My interests are in studying methods of optimal control in aero-hydrodynamically influenced systems.
+At ASU, I develop solutions for robotic automation processes and also study aerial robotics.
+I presently teach the RAS545 laboratory course at ASU.
+My research at IIT Bombay involves developing fluid-flow analysis tools that can be conveniently integrated with the workflow of control system design software and yield results for electro-mechanical design optimization.
+I am the primary author of [Venturial](https://github.com/FOSSEE/venturial) and [PyVNT](https://github.com/FOSSEE/pyvnt).
+I am captivated by policy based model-free Reinforcement Learning (RL) methods that have the potential to capture non-linear dynamics.

 </p>

-- 📫 Contact me at  **rajdeepadak@iitb.ac.in** if you wish to know more about my work or at **rajdeepadak@gmail.com** to speak to me in general.
+- 📫 Contact me at  **radak@asu.edu** if you wish to know more about my work or at **rajdeepadak@gmail.com** to speak to me in general.

-- 📄 Areas of Interests: **Scientific Computing and Visualization, Robotics and Optimal Control Theory, Algorithms, Deep Learning**
+- 📄 Areas of Interests: **Robotics and Optimal Control Theory, Algorithms, Reinforcement Learning**

 - 🌱 I’m always learning **🌱**